 There are many good Marine Surveyors engaged in the Surveying of Yachts and Boats around the Yachting Centres and Harbours of the World.
-Most Yacht Surveyors are members of professional engineering institutions such as The Royal Institution of Naval Architects (RINA) or trade organisations, such as the Y.B.D.S.A. and BMIF.
+Most Yacht Surveyors are members of professional engineering institutions such as RINA or trade organisations, such as the Y.B.D.S.A. and BMIF.

 Some Boat Surveyors specialise in surveying timber yachts and classic boats, although a good Yacht Surveyor will be competent to survey yachts and boats constructed from Aluminium, GRP (fibreglass) Steel, ferro-cement, Wood and sometimes, exotic combinations of these materials.
 Marine Surveyors often specialise in, for example, timber boats, or maybe steel yachts, whilst other Surveyors may concentrate on GRP (fibreglass) sailboats.